-Thank you for your interest in covering the 48th running of the Western States 100-Mile Endurance Run to be held on June 26-27, 2021.
-Please read the terms and conditions and then submit the form at the bottom of the page to request press credentials for the 2021 race.
+Thank you for your interest in covering the 50th annual Western States 100-Mile Endurance Run to be held on June 24-25, 2023.
+Please read the terms and conditions and then submit the form at the bottom of the page to request press credentials for the 2023 race.
 If you are part of a coverage team, each other member must also complete this form.

 If you have submitted your application for media credentials by the deadline of June 7, you will receive an email notification of approval by June 10.